fareldf/bike-stores-data-analysis/README.md

 ORDER BY
 total_revenue DESC;
 ```
-Insight: the highest total annual revenue for a category was Mountain Bikes in 2016 at $1418225.17, while the lowest was Children Bicycyles in 2018 at $68780.53.
+Insight: The highest total annual revenue for a category was Mountain Bikes in 2016 at $1,418,225.17, while the lowest was Children Bicyles in 2018 at $68,780.53.

 #### What was the total monthly revenue for each category?